 The nature of the spacer regions does not play a critical role on stability.
 Correlation coefficients of pHT and Tm at pH 5.0 and 7.0 versus total spacer length are close to zero.
 This result indicates that total spacer length, assumed to reflect total loop length, does not affect the stability of i-motif at both acid and neutral pH.

-The ‘long central spacer is better’ rule seems to hold for both G-quadruplexes (described in our recent report (37)) and i-motif.
+The “long central spacer is better” rule seems to hold for both G-quadruplexes (described in our recent report (37)) and i-motif.
 For G-quadruplexes, sequences with long loop in the central position not only exhibit a relative high thermal stability, but are also more prone to form non-parallel conformations.
 As a consequence of this property shared by i-DNA and G-quadruplexes, a double-stranded nucleic acid bearing a C-rich and a G-rich strand is more prone to dismutation into G-quadruplex+i-motif if a long central spacer is present.